-As a matter of obligation, projects to be submitted in this call shall deal with the subjects of "human rights and coexistence" or "alternative local development".
+As a matter of obligation, projects to be submitted in this call shall deal with the subjects of "human rights and coexistence", "culture of peace and reconciliation" and/or "alternative local development".
 There is a special interest in projects that address the subject of the rural environment from a ground-breaking perspective, bearing in mind that work will be done with local communities that expect and need case-specific proposals.